Continuity announcers in the United Kingdom: ITV

 A separate team of announcers for the separately-owned STV is based at the company's headquarters in Pacific Quay, Glasgow.

-Most announcements broadcast on ITV are conducted live, while overnight announcements, regional opt-out continuity and links for ITV2, ITV3 and ITV4 are usually pre-recorded.
+Most announcements broadcast on ITV1 are conducted live, as well as overnight announcements, regional opt-out continuity and links for ITV2, ITV3 and ITV4.
 All of ITV plc's announcers work on a freelance basis.

 STV uses live continuity during the evening (between around 5pm and midnight) with daytime announcements pre-recorded by the duty prime time announcer during their shift.
-STV-branded presentation is used throughout the station's broadcast hours with transmission manned by technical staff in Glasgow 24 hours a day.
+STV-branded presentation is used throughout the station's broadcast hours with transmission operated and overseen by technical staff in Glasgow 24 hours a day.

 The consolidation of ITV companies during the 1990s and 2000s led to the closure of transmission and continuity facilities at some ITV company studios:

 In-vision continuity

 The use of on screen continuity announcers was common on ITV when each region was run by an independent company with their own transmission and continuity facilities.
 During the 1980s and 1990s, many regional companies abandoned the use of in-vision continuity announcers:

 The only ITV companies which have never used in-vision continuity are Carlton Television (London) which in 2002, Carlton Television became half of ITV London. and Westcountry Television, who both began broadcasting on 1 January 1993.

 Granada Television, for its first 20 years or so, never used in-vision continuity as its CEO, Sidney Bernstein, considered it frivolous for a station that was trying to match the BBC in image and respectability (despite the BBC employing in-vision announcers at the time of Granada's launch) and felt that having a mere functionary would cheapen the station.
 This decision was reversed in the late 1970s and early 1980s, following Sidney Bernstein's retirement.